corley/ng-startup-documentation/docs/10-cordova-phonegap.md

 # Cordova/Phonegap

-## Introduction
+## Overview

-[Cordova](https://cordova.apache.org/) is a set of device APIs that allow a mobile app developer to access native device function such as the camera or accelerometer from JavaScript.
+[Cordova](https://cordova.apache.org/) is a set of device APIs that allows mobile developers to access native device function such as the camera or accelerometer from JavaScript.
 Combined with a UI framework such as jQuery Mobile or Dojo Mobile or Sencha Touch, this allows a smartphone app to be developed with just HTML, CSS, and JavaScript.

 Angular is wrote in Javascript and we can use it to build Mobile Application. ngStartup help you to write and compile it!